passcod/darkwhite/2014-apr-27-oracle-4.md

 - "There's no expectations.
 Or very little anyway."
 - "People don't look so frightened around me."
 - "And that's disturbing?
 That people look frightened around us?"
 - "Yeah.
 Yeah, it is.
 I want power.
-I don't want to be feared.
+I don't want solely to be feared.
 Maybe being feared will come *with* the being powerful thing, but right now it's just that I'm feared.
 There's no power behind it."
 - "Being Jerica means it's a blank slate."
 - "Jerica *is* a blank slate, as far as everyone is concerned."
 - "Even *we* don't know how she'll turn out."
-- "And that's kinda exciting!"

 ***

+- Floating mid-water mid-air
+- No drink no substance no keep
+- The end in sight the means at hand
+- When noise is heard front and below
+- Wrecked there trees ahead stream aside
+- Life again alone and far
+- — Oracle 22:00